Thanksgiving has arrived! It is not just simply about expressing gratitude to the blessings you have received in life, it is also the bonding you have

 You can remove other contingencies to make your offer more attractive.
 Here are some examples.
-You can decrease the amount of days for the inspection.
+You can decrease the number of days for the inspection.
 You can waive the appraisal contingency with a waiver from your lender (you normally have to have a large deposit in this situation).
 You can write in additional terms that you won't ask for any line items on the home inspection that are under $250,$500, $1,000 or whatever amount you decide.
-If the home looks to be in good shape you can forgo the home inpsection and purchase the home "as is" with the contingency that if the home inspection is not satisfactory to you that you can back out of the contract.
-This would allow you to potentially win in a multiple offer situation, but still have an out if the home inspection came back with a lot of high dollar items.
+If the home looks to be in good shape you can forgo the home inspection and purchase the home "as is" with the contingency that if the home inspection is not satisfactory to you that you can back out of the contract.
+This would allow you to potentially win in a multiple offer situation, but still, have an out if the home inspection came back with a lot of high dollar items.
 You can find out what the seller's situation is as far as the closing date.
-Maybe they don't want a 30 day close, they want a 60 day close.
-The less contingencies the contract has, the more likely the seller will be to accept the offer even if it's not the highest offer.
+Maybe they don't want a 30-day close, they want a 60-day close.
+The fewer contingencies the contract has, the more likely the seller will be to accept the offer even if it's not the highest offer.
 Do I recommend all of these in a multiple offer situation?
 No. It would be a case by case basis.
 Maybe you can't do an escalation because you are at the top of your budget.
-You could mix some of these other suggestions in to possible win the house.
+You could mix some of these other suggestions into possible win the house.
 If it's not the house of your dreams, I would be cautious in a multiple offer situation.
 You don't want to get caught up in the competition, just for the sake of winning.
 Make sure you really like the house.
-Take caution when chosing any of these suggestions and talk to your Realtor about the ramafications of choosing any of these.
+Take caution when choosing any of these suggestions and talk to your Realtor about the ramifications of choosing any of these.
 The house may not have any major repairs, but it may need 20 repairs that are under $250.
 There is a risk to some of these suggestions, and that's why they can work in changing the mind of a seller.

 Richmond Home Sales At EXP Realty